david-rojo/cloudApps-spring-books/doc/scenario.md

 These are the requirements for new version:

-* Use https instead of https.
+* Use https instead of http.
 A self signed certificate is enough and it can be generated.

   ```
   sudo keytool -genkey -keyalg RSA -alias selfsigned -keystore keystore.jks -storepass password -validity 360 -keysize 2048